nervecenter/gr-homework/README.md

 	LastName,FirstName,Gender,FavoriteColor,BirthDate
 	LastName FirstName Gender FavoriteColor BirthDate

 Each field must be a single continuous string.
-Gender is expected to be "male" or "female", thought it is not case sensitive.
+Gender is expected to be "male" or "female", though it is not case sensitive.
 Birthdates must be ENTERED in "mm-dd-yyyy" format, though the program eventually DISPLAYS them in "m/d/yyyy" format.

 Some examples: